From local parks to outdoor attractions, Philadelphia offers plenty of ways to connect with nature and unwind outdoors.

 Cherish the spring blooms

-In 1926, as a symbol of international friendship and in honor of the United States’ sesquicentennial celebration, over 1,600 flowering trees were gifted to Philadelphia by the Japanese government.
+The Japanese government gifted the trees to Philadelphia in 1926, as a symbol of international friendship and in honor of the United States’ sesquicentennial celebration.
 The Japan America Society of Greater Philadelphia (JASGP) continued this legacy from 1998-2007, planting an additional 1,000 trees throughout the city.
 Each spring, beautiful cherry blossoms, magnolia blooms, and other spring flowers begin to fill Philadelphia’s parks and charming residential streets.

 These colorful hues of the spring season can be found brightening up Philadelphia’s most popular sites, including around the Philadelphia Museum of Art, at the Shofuso Japanese House and Garden, and of course, at the Fairmount Park Horticulture Center.
 However, you don’t have to go to an attraction to see the bursts of pink and white.
 Cherry trees are abundant across Philadelphia, including on resident streets in the Fairmount neighborhood and near Washington Square Park.